 In order to support and accomplish these strategic goals, CHROs must have the right digital tools and the team skilled to provide insight and take action.
 While every organization will need to assemble the platform that will best support their unique strategies, here are some guiding principles to consider:

-- Prioritize training with deep analytics.
 Many organizations suffer from a “digital deficit” in that key employees lack the digital knowledge and skill to engage with connected consumers or even other empowered employees.
 The role of pilots shouldn’t be to merely make the business case for a new strategic employee engagement initiative — it should also be to test where costly training needs to be focused to get the most results.
 A small investment in analytics can pay off significantly by making sure that the right training is given to the right people to drive specific results.

-- Optimize content and information.
 When engaging employees, knowing what worked — and just as importantly, didn’t work — in terms of driving their internal engagement and external advocacy will be a key function that HR must master.
 Taking a page from marketing best practices, it’s crucial for HR to guide the strategic development and optimization of content and not delegate to internal comms.

 If your organization wants to become more customer-centric, then developing talent that is focused on customers will be a key strategic asset that CHROs must bring to the boardroom table.
 Ensure that your CHRO has a place at that table, and the tools and resources to be able to execute on that strategy.